Hayes-Lab/Hayes-Lab.github.io/_pages/home.md

 3. How do heterogeneous microglia activation states impact human disease?

 Find more details about the [lab philosophy]({{ site.url }}{{ site.baseurl }}/values), [ongoing projects]({{ site.url }}{{ site.baseurl }}/research), and [publications]({{ site.url }}{{ site.baseurl }}/publications).
-Find my teaching and mentoring experiences [here](https://lindsaynhayes.github.io/teaching.html).
+Find out more about [me](https://lindsaynhayes.github.io) and my teaching and mentoring experiences [here](https://lindsaynhayes.github.io/teaching.html).

  **We are  looking for passionate and curious trainees to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies)**!**